Rian010/IITBreachers-wiki/_posts/2038-07-17-what are assignments.md

 This is a statically-hosted site, you would not get any points by solving the challenges, imagine virtual pats on completing a challenge or let us know about it in the comments :smile:
 {:.info}

-Now its time for you to check out your first task!
+Now it's time for you to check out your first task!

 ## Task1
 This is just a sample task depicting the flag format i.e. what would a flag look like.